 This section formulates the problem considered in this paper.
 We consider a closed-loop system, as shown in Figure 1, with states x, measurements y, and a controller h.
-The states and measurements are formalized in the next subsection, followed by the (DNN) controller description and the problem statement itself, i.e., the verification of a property φ about the closed-loop system.
+The states and measurements are formalized in the next subsection, followed by the (DNN) controller description and the problem statement itself.